- Ethical Standards

 1.1.
 The article should be printed in Times New Roman #14 with 1.5 interval, 60-62 signs in a line, 30 lines per page.
 Pages should be numbered.
 Covering papers could be scanned or sent by regular mail.

 1.2.
 Initials and surname of the author (authors), title of the article, a full title of the institution where the paper was completed, the city and the country should be at the beginning of the first page of the manuscript.
 It is obligatory to specify the institution where each of authors works appear.

 1.3.
-Each article includes a structured summary (objective, subject and methods, results, conclusion) and keywords (while choosing keyword, MeSH keywords suggestion is recommended).
-Printed in italics, no indent, headings separated with paragraphs, headlines in bold type, the volume of 500-1000 characters.
+Each article includes an abstract.
+The abstract to the original article should be structured as follows: objective, subject and methods, results, conclusion.
+The abstract to the review article should contain a brief summary and correspond to the structure of the article.
+The abstract to the clinical notes includes background, description and conclusion.
+After the abstracts the keywords follow (while choosing keyword, MeSH keywords suggestion is recommended).
+Abstract and key words should be printed in italics, no indent, headings separated with paragraphs, headlines in bold type, the volume of 500-1000 characters.

 1.4.
-After the summary it is necessary to submit the data on each of the authors: first name and surname; scientific degree and title; position; business address with zip code; telephone and e-mail.
+After the abstract it is necessary to submit the data on each of the authors: first name and surname; scientific degree and title; position; business address with zip code; telephone and e-mail.

 1.5.
 The volume of original articles, reviews of literature and articles of the section “Guideline for practitioners” should not exceed 12 pages, notes from practice – 5 pages.
 There should be not more than 3 images and/or 3 tables in the article.
 The editorial staff reserves the right to shorten the article.

 1.6.
 Original articles should contain the following sections: a brief introduction, subject and methods of research, results of the research, discussion and conclusion.
 For original articles it is recommended to use CONSORT standard, for systematic reviews and meta-analysis – PRISMA standard.